Table of Contents

 - This bowl is usable as a hat.

 Your classmate eats erasers, and your mom wears a bowl on her head?
 Sounds like you are surrounded by interesting people!
-Anyway, it's more important to note that in this type of context, the particle は is often used instead of が or を whatever has the "-bility" attribute.
+Anyway, it's more important to note that in this type of context, the particle は is often used instead of が or を to neutrally state whatever has the "-bility" attribute.

 Up until now, we've seen cases where the potential form works just like "can" in English.
 However, the English "can" covers "possibility" in a broader sense than in the potential form in Japanese, so let's look at some cases you would want to be careful using it.